LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 }
 ```

-Following the function above you will have to add a function that will act according to the specific use-case, for example:
+Following the function above, you will have to add a function that will act according to the specific use-case, for example:

 ```java
 private void onAgentAvatarTapped(AgentData agentData) {